If you’re joining us today for the first time, we bid you a warm welcome and extend a loving embrace. We’re so glad

 Pay it again.
 We’re not ready.

 As the years passed and our faith grew, the one thing God impressed upon us is that we were not to discard them.
 He made it clear to us that the territory of life and death are His alone.
 We also knew if God led us to grow our family again, it would be through the use of our embryos rather than having babies the old fashioned way.
-In our eyes, they are our children, created in God’s image, their DNA set, their unique personalities determined….and with no choice in their existence, to be born or go home to the Lord, they were waiting patiently for us to act, one way or another.
+In our eyes, they were our children, created in God’s image, their DNA set, their unique personalities determined….and with no choice in their existence, to be born or go home to the Lord, they were waiting patiently for us to act, one way or another.

-Although we weren’t ready to donate yet and could sense God wasn’t done building our family, with three rambunctious boys at home, we also had absolutely no idea how in the world we could handle another child if God called us to it.
+Although we could sense God wasn’t done building our family, with three rambunctious boys at home, we also had absolutely no idea how in the world we could handle another child if God called us to it.

 But God did.